chesshelper/chesshelper/README.md

 1. **Activation:** Open Chess.com in your browser.
 2. **Extension Access:** Click on the ChessHelper Extension icon in the browser toolbar to activate it.
 3. **Customization:** Access the extension options to start customizing by your preference.
-Each settings saves even after cleaning cache, so don't worry about it.
+Each setting saves even after cleaning the cache, so don't worry about it.
 4. **Enjoy!** Sit back, relax, and enjoy your personalized Chess.com experience.
 I spent a good amount of time just to make it work well.
 So it should work well.
 If not, then let me know and I'll fix it!

 ## License

 ChessHelper Extension is released under the Creative Commons Attribution-NonCommercial License (CC BY-NC-ND 4.0).
-This means that others are free to use, and distribute the extension for non-commercial purposes, as long as they provide attribution to the original creator.
+This means that others are free to use and distribute the extension for non-commercial purposes, as long as they provide attribution to the original creator.
 Commercial use of the extension or publishing modified versions is not allowed without explicit permission.

 See the [LICENSE](LICENSE) file for more details.